Payrails SDK

 Getting started with the SDK

-Regardless of which SDK components you would like to use, it all starts with the same initialization process.
+Regardless of which SDK components you want, it starts with the same initialization process.

 Including the SDK